-Move-in day for first-year students is August 18.
+Move-in day for first-year students is August 17.

-Move-in day for returning students is August 21.
+Move-in day for returning students is August 20.

-To register for your Move-In time slot, visit the Residence Life website between July 1 and Aug.
+To register for vour Move-In time slot, visit the Residence Life website between July 1 and Aug.
 1.

-More detailed information about move-in is available on the Residence Life website.
+More detailed information about Move-In Day is available on the Residence Life website.
 Here are some things that are most frequently asked and could affect your ability to move in: